Mdsomratakbor/Github-Tutorial/Git Merge.md

 `The next example is very similar, but requires a 3-way merge because master progresses while the feature is in-progress.
 This is a common scenario for large features or when several developers are working on a project simultaneously.`

-Start a new feature
+-`Start a new feature`
-git checkout -b new-feature master
+-`git checkout -b new-feature master`
-# Edit some files
+-`# Edit some files`
-git add <file>
+-`git add <file>`
-git commit -m "Start a feature"
+-`git commit -m "Start a feature"`
-# Edit some files
+-`# Edit some files`
-git add <file>
+-`git add <file>`
-git commit -m "Finish a feature"
+-`git commit -m "Finish a feature"`
-# Develop the master branch
+-`# Develop the master branch`
-git checkout master
+-`git checkout master`
-# Edit some files
+-`# Edit some files`
-git add <file>
+-`git add <file>`
-git commit -m "Make some super-stable changes to master"
-# Merge in the new-feature branch
+-`git commit -m "Make some super-stable changes to master"` -`# Merge in the new-feature branch
-git merge new-feature
+-`git merge new-feature`
-git branch -d new-feature
+-`git branch -d new-feature`

+`Note that it’s impossible for Git to perform a fast-forward merge, as there is no way to move master up to new-feature without backtracking.`

+`For most workflows, new-feature would be a much larger feature that took a long time to develop, which would be why new commits would appear on master in the meantime.
+If your feature branch was actually as small as the one in the above example, you would probably be better off rebasing it onto master and doing a fast-forward merge.
+This prevents superfluous merge commits from cluttering up the project history.`